Pylons/pyramid/docs/narr/models.rst

 The APIs provided by :ref:`traversal_module` are used against model instances.
-These functions can be used to find the "path" of a model, find the URL of a model, the root model in an object graph, and so on.
+These functions can be used to find the "path" of a model, the root model in an object graph, or generate a URL to a model.

 The APIs provided by :ref:`location_module` are used against model instances.
 These can be used to walk down an object graph, or